italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - OPTIONAL.
 It MUST be set to the identifier of the Wallet Provider.
       - :rfc:`9126` and :rfc:`7519`.
     * - **exp**
-      - MANDATORY.
+      - REQUIRED.
 UNIX Timestamp with the expiry time of the JWT.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
       - REQUIRED.
 UNIX Timestamp with the time of JWT issuance.